Bishop (artillery): British self-propelled guns with ecclesiastical names

-A British self-propelled gun armed with the Ordnance QF 25-pounder in design from 1941 was nicknamed "the Bishop" as its appearance was said to resemble a bishop's mitre.
-A replacement, the US 105 Millimeter Howitzer Motor Carriage M7 was called "Priest" by the British, as part of its superstructure was said to resemble a priest's pulpit.
-Following this line of names, a 1942 self-propelled gun armed with the 57 mm QF 6 pounder was the Deacon, and a 1943 vehicle with the QF 25-pounder was the Sexton.
-This practice was continued after the war with FV433 Abbot and ended in 1993 with the introduction of the AS-90.
+The US 105 Millimeter Howitzer Motor Carriage M7 which replaced the Bishop, was given the service name "Priest" by the British, as part of its superstructure was said to resemble a priest's pulpit.
+Following this line of names, a 1942 self-propelled gun armed with the 57 mm QF 6 pounder anti-tank gun was the Deacon, and a 1943 vehicle with the QF 25-pounder on a chassis derived from the M3 Medium tank was the Sexton.
+This practice was continued after the war with FV433 Abbot and ended in 1993 when they were replaced with the AS-90.